-In this lesson, we shall learn how to write Visual Basic 2017 code for all the controls so that they can interact with events triggered by the users.
-Before learning how to write Visual Basic 2017 code, we need to understand the concept of event-driven programming.
+In this lesson, we shall learn how to write Visual Basic 2017 code.
+Before that, you need to understand the concept of event-driven programming.

 4.1 The Concept of Event-Driven Programming

 Visual Basic 2017 is an event-driven programming language, which means that the code is executed in response to events.
 In the previous lesson, we have learned how to design the interface by putting the controls(objects) on the form.
 However, they do nothing unless we write code for the objects to respond to events triggered by the user.
 Every control you place on the form has a set of events related to them.

 4.2 Writing the Code

 To write code in Visual Basic 2017, click on any part of the form to enter the code window as shown in Figure 4.1.
 This is the structure of an event procedure.
 In this case, the event procedure is to load Form1.
 It starts with Private Sub and ends with End Sub.
 This procedure includes the Form1 class and the event Load, and they are bound together with an underscore, i.e. Form_Load.
 It does nothing other than loading an empty form.
 To make the load event does something, insert the statement

 MsgBox (“Welcome to Visual Basic 2017″)

 Figure 4.3: The code window

 When you run the program, a message box that displays the text “My First Visual Basic 2017 Program” will appear, as shown in Figure 4.4.
 MsgBox is a built-in function in Visual Basic 2017 that display a message in a pop-up message box.

 * You will notice that above Private Sub structure there is a preceding keyword Public Class Form1.
 This is the concept of an object-oriented programming language.
 When we start a windows application in Visual Basic 2017, we will see a default form with the name Form1 appears in the IDE, it is actually the Form1 Class that inherits from the Form class System.Windows.Forms.Form.
 A class has events as it creates an instant of a class or an object.